adombowsky/adombowsky.github.io/_pages/about.md

 I'm Alex, a PhD student in the [Statistical Science](https://stat.duke.edu/) department at Duke University, supervised by [David Dunson](https://scholar.google.com/citations?user=KwEOawwAAAAJ&hl=en&oi=ao) and [Amy Herring](https://scholar.google.com/citations?user=Pw0lX_8AAAAJ&hl=en&oi=ao).
 Previously, I obtained my undergraduate and master's degrees from [McGill University](https://www.mcgill.ca/mathstat/).

-I work on Bayesian clustering methods for complex data with a strong mathematical foundation.
-Recently, I have focused on **decision theory** and **Bayesian nonparametrics**.
+I work on Bayesian methods for complex data with a strong mathematical foundation.
+Recently, I have focused on **decision theory**, **Bayesian nonparametrics**, and **categorical data analysis**.

 Outside of statistics, I like trail running, the NYT crossword, playing guitar, and watching the Premier League!

 ## Recent News

+07/26/2024: We've just made an R package that implements FOLD available on Github: ```foldcluster```.
+See [this link](https://github.com/adombowsky/FOLD) for installation instructions.

 05/06/2024: I've posted a new paper on arXiv about an application of clustering to medicine: Dombowsky et al. (2024+).
 [Bayesian Learning of Clinically Meaningful Sepsis Phenotypes in Northern Tanzania](https://arxiv.org/abs/2405.01746).
 Code to implement the simulation study can be found [here](https://github.com/adombowsky/CLAMR).